123grv21/Python_Practice_Grv/README.md

 ## 📘 About the Repository

-This repository contains all the Python scripts I create daily while learning Python step by step.
+This repository contains all the Python scripts I create while learning Python step by step.
 Each program is short, clear, and designed to explain one core concept in a simple way.

 Whether you’re a **beginner** or **revising your basics**, this repo is a great place to start!